 Tom Tits Experiment

-Stockholm has experienced a culinary boom the last couple of years.
-Now everything, it seems, evolves around food.
+Stockholm has experienced a culinary boom in the last couple of years.
+Now everything, it seems, revolves around food.
 New venues are opening one after another.
-Here are some of our best tips!
+So, here are some of our best tips:

 The Spritmuseum restaurant